Skip to menu Skip to content Skip to footer

 Master of Tourism, Hotel and Event Management

-As part of my studies, I got involved in the Tourism, Hospitality and Events Society.
-Through my volunteer experience as a member of this society, I learned how to plan, organise and manage hotel and tourism networking events efficiently.
-I also went to a lot of the networking nights that were happening and made lots of connections.
+As part of my studies, I joined the Tourism, Hospitality and Events Society.
+As a volunteer member, I learned how to plan, organise and manage hotel and tourism networking events efficiently.
+I also went to a lot of the networking nights where I made many connections.
 Through that, I got an opportunity to volunteer for the Queensland Tourism Awards as a student judge.

-I’m currently working in the front office in a hotel, where I’m gaining a lot of industry experience, and as a lecturer and tutor.
-My studies have also given me the skills and confidence to feel prepared to work in a managerial role.
+I’m currently working in the front office at a hotel, as a lecturer and as a tutor.
+My studies have also given me the skills and confidence to feel prepared to work in a management role.

 What advice would you give other international students coming to study in Australia?